vshotarov/lamya/README.md

 - designed to be interacted with - import it and build your site the way you want it
 - provides an out-of-the-box site generator
 - content is described by a simple and easily modified tree structure
-- even though, there’s no specific extensions support, pygeon is easily extensible, since it’s just a small collection of simple python objects
+- even though, there’s no specific extensions support, lamya is easily extensible, since it’s just a small collection of simple python objects

 ## Documentation

-- [Get started <- ADD LINK]() - install pygeon and learn the basics to hit the ground running
+- [Get started <- ADD LINK]() - install lamya and learn the basics to hit the ground running
 - [Themes <- ADD LINK]() - information about developing, customizing, interacting with themes and also the documentation of the default theme
 - [CLI Reference]() - command line interface reference
-- [API Reference]() - complete pygeon API reference
+- [API Reference]() - complete lamya API reference

 Or here's a link to the [full documentation <- ADD LINK]().